icosa-foundation/open-brush-docs/user-guide/using-the-open-brush-tools-quick-tools-and-menu-panels/the-admin-panel/README.md

 1. Save Sketch\\
 2. Upload Panel\
    ![](../../../.gitbook/assets/image-066.png)\\
+3. **What's New**, which shows recent features and announcements.
+The button is highlighted when unread items are available.\\
-3. The 3 dots "more" button opens this:\
+4. The 3 dots "more" button opens this:\
    ![](../../../.gitbook/assets/image-053.png)\
    \
    A popup with: